rustybird/qubes-app-split-browser/README.md

 ## Implementation

-Less than 500 nonempty lines, including comments and configuration.
-(A couple of Bash scripts, JavaScript for the Firefox extension, Awk and Python.)
+Less than 500 nonempty lines total in a couple of Bash scripts, [JavaScript for the Firefox extension](dispvm/usr/share/split-browser/firefox-extensions/split-browser-for-qubes@jetpack/index.js), Awk and Python.
 The bookmark and login managers use [dmenu](http://tools.suckless.org/dmenu/).

 ## Bookmarks